THUCSTHanxu13/Fast-TransE/README.md

 # Fast-TransX

-An extremely fast implementation of TransE [1], TransH [2], TransR [3], TranSparse [4] for knowledge representation learning (KRL) based on our previous pakcage KB2E ("https://github.com/thunlp/KB2E") for KRL.
+An extremely fast implementation of TransE [1], TransH [2], TransR [3], TransD [4], TranSparse [5] for knowledge representation learning (KRL) based on our previous pakcage KB2E ("https://github.com/thunlp/KB2E") for KRL.
 The overall framework is similar to KB2E, with some underlying design changes for acceleration.
 This implementation also supports multi-threaded training to save time.

 # Evaluation Results